The Rescue of the Radio Glen

 rather worried.
 It seemed unlikely that the transmitter

-in a subsequent clear-out.
-This was proper professional
+lost in a subsequent clear-out.
+This was proper

-equipment obtained by David Holroyd in a deal made with the
+professional equipment obtained by David Holroyd in a deal made

-effort on his part.
-Over the years, I contacted various
+involved much effort on his part.
+Over the years, I

 Well, If you believe what hall management and long standing